Wanna talk?

 Speaking of other projects, we come to update Number 2: I've made my first needle felted piece, who can be seen above!
 Her name is Delia and she has no arms, but she makes up for it with a shmancy cloak and cute pointy hat.
 I think she's a wanderer, exploring forests and old places in an 80's/90's cartoon-styled adventure that I will definitely never create.

 My goal with needle felt is to create little characters I can possibly sell.
 Being my first project and made from the wrong type of wool (she's 100% roving, future projects will use a batting base), Delia isn't a proper reflection of the product I want.
-Preferably I'd like characters ranging from 4 inches to eight inchest tall, all containing much more detail.
+Preferably I'd like characters ranging from 4 inches to eight inches tall, all containing much more detail.
 At least, as much detail as I can manage with wool on such a small scale.

 Anyway, this is part of an ongoing effort of mine to gradually find ways to sell my art.
 Not sure how I feel about comissions, so I'll try instead to create prints, needle felted adoptables, dioramas, and maybe, far in the future, physical copies of A Backwater Repose and Soulbearer.